okand/cv/cv.md

     - Administer a Debian, Arch Linux or Ubuntu machine

-    - Work to a brief, well-defined or otherwise, alone or in a production team

 - <a id="working"></a>**…with a fair amount of Googling and/or apologising**

     - Enhance websites with [Javascript](#Javascript) and, ideally, [JQuery](#JQuery)